Royal Society of Biology

 The Royal Society of Biology (RSB), previously called the Society of Biology, is a learned society and professional association in the United Kingdom created to advance the interests of biology in academia, industry, education, and research.
-Formed in 2009 by the merger of the Biosciences Federation and the Institute of Biology, the society has around 18,000 individual members, and more than 100 member organisations.
-In addition to engaging the public on matters related to the life sciences, the society seeks to develop the profession and to guide the development of related policies.
+Formed in 2009 by the merger of the Biosciences Federation and the Institute of Biology, the society has more than 20,000 individual members, and almost 100 Member Organisations.
+In addition to engaging the public on matters related to the life sciences, the Society seeks to develop the profession and to guide the development of related policies.

+Individual Membership is open to both professional biologists and non-professional individuals with an interest in the life sciences, reflecting the Society’s inclusive and diverse community.